 - Lord Holford, Mott Hay & Anderson

-When traffic on London Bridge became too crowded in 1722, a ‘keep left’ rule was instated that later became the pattern for all roads in the United Kingdom.
+In 1722, when the carts, coaches and carriages caused too much congestion on London Bridge, the Lord Mayor decreed that all vehicles should keep to the left, which later became the rule for all roads in Britain.
 By 1763, the houses and shops lining the bridge were removed to provide extra clearance for the increased traffic.

-One Sunday every autumn the traffic is replaced by sheep for the annual Sheep Drive by Freemen of the City of London, a practice that dates back to the 12th century.
+One Sunday every autumn vehicle traffic is replaced by sheep for the annual Sheep Drive by Freemen of the City of London, a practice that dates back to the 12th century.